KirillSharafutdinov/revilio-ios/README.md

 ### 🔍 Object Search
 Never lose your essentials again.
 Find your keys, phone, or other common items simply by asking.
 Revilio scans your environment and guides you with intuitive haptic and audio cues that get stronger as you get closer.
-   - **Recognizes 95 Items and Objects:** 80 common objects from the COCO dataset plus 15 custom items.
+   - **Recognizes 95 Items and Objects:** 80 common objects from the COCO dataset plus 15 custom items
-   - **Voice-Activated:** Just speak the name of what you're looking for.
+   - **Voice-Activated:** Just speak the name of what you're looking for
-   - **Intuitive Guidance:** Follow the sound and vibration to locate your item.
+   - **Intuitive Guidance:** Follow the sound and vibration to locate your item

 ### 📝 Text Search
 Find anything written around you in an instant.
 Looking for a specific room number, street name, or product label?
 Just tell Revilio what text to find, and it will scan the environment and guide you directly to it with clear feedback.
-   - **Flexible Input:** Speak your query naturally or type it for precision.
+   - **Flexible Input:** Speak your query naturally or type it for precision
-   - **Live Text Detection:** Powerful on-device OCR scans the camera feed in real time.
+   - **Live Text Detection:** Powerful on-device OCR scans the camera feed in real time
-   - **Precision Guidance:** Get directed with intuitive cues that lead you to the exact location of the text.
+   - **Precision Guidance:** Get directed with intuitive cues that lead you to the exact location of the text

 ### 📖 Text Reading
 Instantly read any printed text.
 Point your camera at a document, book, or sign, and Revilio will read it aloud clearly and naturally.
 Our smart clustering algorithm focuses on the text you're pointing at, ignoring distractions like the opposite page of an open book.
-   - **Hands-Free Operation:** Just point and listen.
-No need to take a perfect photo.
+   - **The Best Accuracy:** Just point and push button.
+The App will automatically select the best quality frame
-   - **Smart Text Clustering:** Focuses on the central text block automatically.
+   - **Smart Text Clustering:** Focuses on the central text block automatically
-   - **Navigation Control:** Easily jump between sentences or lines.
+   - **Navigation Control:** Easily jump between sentences or lines

 ### ♿ Comprehensive Accessibility
 The entire interface is built according to accessibility guidelines, featuring high contrast, large bold uppercase text, and complete VoiceOver support.
 The app provides spoken feedback for all actions, menus, and state changes, ensuring you are always aware of what is happening.
 Feedback type (haptic, audio, or both) is configurable to suit individual preferences.